 Ironically, it looks like of all the things HIDE does, hiding isn’t one of them.

-Slapped right in the middle of town overlooking Green Park, HIDE is wünderchef Ollie Dabbous’s latest project.
+Slapped right in the middle of town overlooking Green Park, HIDE is wünderchef Ollie Dabbous’ latest project.
 It’s three storeys tall, open all day, and it’s a team project together with Hedonism Wines, whose shop next door literally has the largest selection of grape-booze in the world.
 And now, in danger of attracting the place even more attention, it’s landed itself a Michelin star within a year of opening.

 From top to bottom the entire space seems to be made from wood, with tree-cut tables, chairs, floors, and fittings – even the building itself is corkscrewed through its centre by a huge, one-of-a-kind wooden spiral staircase that connects each of the three floors (and looks like it was ripped right out of a fairytale).